Kizaki

 Use this when you want to inspect what would happen without executing it.

-It answers: does this transition look safe before I actually apply or deploy it?
+It answers: does this transition look safe before you actually apply or deploy it?

 $ kizaki migrate dry-run